compulim/react-wrap-with/README.md

 ### Extracting props

-Sometimes, instead of initializing props during setup, you can extract and pass specific props into the wrapper component during render.
+Sometimes, instead of initializing props during setup, you can extract and pass specific props into the container component during render.

 ```diff
   import { createRoot } from 'react-render';